ros-navigation/navigation2/nav2_route/README.md

 Similarly, the `penalty_tag` parameter (Default: `penalty`) in the `PenaltyScorer` can be used to represent a static unweighted cost to add to the sum total of the edge scoring plugins.
 This is useful to penalize certain routes over others knowing some application-specific information about that route segment.
 Technically this may be negative to incentivize rather than penalize.
-By convention, we say the `penalty` attribute of an edge should contain this information.
+Thus, by convention, we say the `penalty` attribute of an edge should contain this information.

 ## Etc. Notes